A. R. Khan

-Later, he served in Ayub Khan's administration simultaneously as Interior Minister and Defence Minister, until he resigned when General Yahya Khan, Army Commander-in-Chief, enforced martial law in 1969.
+After his service in the navy, he served in President Ayub Khan's administration simultaneously as Interior Minister and Defence Minister.
+He left office shortly after General Yahya Khan succeeded Ayub Khan as President.

-Commissioned in the Royal Indian Navy in 1938, Khan served in the Indo-Pakistani War of 1947 in non-combat operations.
-He earned notability and prestige when he commanded the Pakistan Navy against Indian Navy during the Indo-Pakistani War of 1965.
+Commissioned in the Royal Indian Navy in 1940, Khan earned notability and prestige when he commanded the Pakistan Navy against Indian Navy during the Indo-Pakistani War of 1965.